 Ever since I visited Sri Lanka, I’ve recommended it to nearly every traveller I met.
 And when I think of Sri Lanka, I think of incredible landscapes, pristine beaches, misty mountains, rich biodiversity, friendly locals, delicious food, in essence, one of my favourite Islands.

 This is another favourite Island of mine called Sylt, pronounced as Zult, in Germany.
 Sylt is known for its rich Island biodiversity and enchanting landscapes.

-My sister used to say jokingly, “I will be OK to leave my husband, but not Kreuth, Germany”, where she lives.
-I used to think she didn’t love her husband enough until I visited her.
+My sister used to joke, “I will be OK to leave my husband, but not Kreuth, Germany”, where she lives.
+I used to think she didn’t love her husband enough…until I visited her.

 And this is a view from her dining room.
 She lives in a valley surrounded by alps, beautiful forests and a lovely lake called Tegernsee.

-Kiel, my home away from home, in Winter.
-After I moved to Kiel, Germany, I started enjoying every season as it passes.
+Kiel, my first home away from home, in Winter.
+After I moved to Kiel, Germany, I learned to enjoy every season as it passes.